-- (1) Section 5806.2 is amended to read as follows: - (a) Section 5806.2 Limitation.
+- 1) (1) Section 5806.2 is amended to read as follows: - a) (a)-Section 5806.2 Limitation.
 The storage of flammable cryogenic fluids in stationary containers outside of buildings is prohibited in any area which is zoned for other than industrial use.

-Exception: Liquid hydrogen fuel systems in compliance with section 5806.3 or 5806.4.
+Exception: Liquid hydrogen fuel systems in compliance with Section 5806.3 or 5806.4.
+Chapter 58.
+Flammable Gases and Flammable Cryogenic Fluids.